Hyperbolic Graph Neural Networks: A Review of Methods and Applications: Hyperbolic Graph Representation Methods

 Alternative approaches using hyperbolic distance include using squared distance~\cite{lgcn}:

 Similar to the previous method, the distance is squared, emphasizing the difference between close and distant nodes.
-Another more complex form~\cite{gulcehre2019hyperbolicAT} is given as:
+Another more complex form~\cite{HAT} is given as:

 where $\beta$ and $\gamma$ are parameters that can be set manually or learned along with the training process, and $f$ can be $\mathrm{softmax(\cdot)}$.
 The hyperbolic distance is scaled by a factor \(\beta\) and shifted by \(\gamma\).
 Both \(\beta\) and \(\gamma\) can be learned or set manually.
-The function \(f\) can be a softmax function, ensuring the weights are normalized. \\ (4) \textit{Integration of feature information and hyperbolic distance}~\cite{GIL}: The $\alpha_{ij}$ is computed by
+The function \(f\) can be a softmax function, ensuring the weights are normalized.

+(4) \textbf{Hyperbolic cone}~\cite{tseng2023coneheads}: Hyperbolic cone emphasizing the difference between two points by the depth of their lowest common ancestor in a hierarchy defined by hyperbolic cones, the $\alpha_{ij}$ is computed by